tubiz/woo-paystack/readme.txt

 == Changelog ==

+= 2.0.1 =
+*	Fix: Paystack payment option and settings not available if Paystack WooCommerce Payment Gateway version 2.0.0 is installed and WooCommerce version 2.5.5 and below is installed

 = 2.0.0 =
 * 	New: Saved cards - allow store customers to save their card details and pay again using the same card.
 Card details are saved on Paystack servers and not on your store.
 *	Fix: Change payment icon